Telstra: History

 Australia's telecommunications services were originally controlled by the Postmaster-General's Department (PMG), formed in 1901 as a result of Australian Federation.
 Prior to 1901, telecommunications were administered by each colony.
 On 1 July 1975, separate commissions were established by statute to replace the PMG.
 Responsibility for postal services was transferred to the Australian Postal Commission (Australia Post).
 The Australian Telecommunications Commission, trading as Telecom Australia, ran domestic telecommunication services.

 In 1989, the ATC introduced new buildings and frameworks.
 In 1993, the Overseas Telecommunications Commission, a separate government body established in 1946, was merged with the Australian Telecommunications Corporation into the short-lived Australian and Overseas Telecommunications Corporation (AOTC) which continued trading under the established identities of Telecom and OTC.
-The AOTC was renamed to Telstra Corporation Limited in 1993.
+The AOTC was renamed to Telstra Corporation Limited in April 1993.

 Telstra has faced competition since the early 1990s from Optus (Australia's second largest communication company) and a number of smaller providers.
 Telstra once retained ownership of the fixed-line telephone network, but since the nationwide upgrade to the National Broadband Network (NBN), the Australian Government now has legal ownership of these lines since 2007, though Telstra has played a big part in this upgrade supplying resources to the Government on the new network..
-In 2025 telsta sold it's remianing 35% of the Australian media company Foxtel.
+In 2025, Telstra sold its remaining 35% stake in Australian media company Foxtel.